PLTools/OCanren/doc/tuto_main/digTypes/README.rst

 compiler option to deal with the rather liberal recurisve types that appear in this lesson.

-\*\* ‘to deal with the rather liberal recurisve types that appear in this lesson.’ should be rephrased because I don’t quite understand what you wanted to say \*\*

 The use of ``MyLogic.logic`` and ``MyLogic.injected`` instead of (resp.) ``OCanren.logic`` and ``OCanren.injected``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~